ebalkanski/php-nginx-mysql/README.md

 - open `http://php.local` in your favourite browser and you should see phpinfo() output there.
 - `docker-compose exec php /bin/bash` - enter the php container.
 - Happy Coding!
+    - On first commit PHPStan will complain that it cannot autoload phpnit files.
+Just ignore this and commit again, it will work.

 ### Useful commands
 - `make up` - starts all containers